 The offer proved solid.
 But Martín's red Beetle barely endured the climb to a place about which I had dreamed but never believed I would see.
 Would we make it all the way there in this stuttering jalopy?
 Did San José de Gracia actually exist?
 But now I was, finally, there.
 And the experience of jumping into a world created by a book was surpassingly surreal.
 I ecstatically perambulated the town don Luis had narrated into a legend, inventorying the quotidian sites his book had so tactilely described.

 But it was the historian's familial home which held historical secrets.
-The house's hidden chapel, where Catholic rebels, Cristeros, had covertly worshiped (during their civil war against postrevolutionary Mexico's radically anticlerical central government in the 1920s) impressed but was not the compound's most stunning discovery for me.
+The house's hidden chapel where Catholic rebels, Cristeros, had covertly worshiped (during their civil war against postrevolutionary Mexico's radically anticlerical central government in the 1920s) impressed, but it was not the compound's most stunning discovery.

-The most magical connection was when historiography hit history in the secondary courtyard behind the main residence.
+The most magical connection was where historiography and history collided, in the complex's secondary courtyard behind the main residence.

 There, a whimsical tower, Bauhaus meeting Gaudí, selfdesigned by González rose several stories.
 It was the historian's library and study, which, without knowing what it looked like, I had wanted to see.

-But the treasure, for which I did not know I was searching, was resting casually within this castle that González had architected for storing and writing books: a bin of velum rolls, blueprints don Luis drafted to guide his construction of the histories he penned inside the Borgesian bastille he had built.
+But the treasure, for which I did not know I was searching, was shambolically hiding in plain sight just inside the castle that González had architected for storing and writing books.
+In a ground-floor corner was a low black bin haphazardly stuffed with vellum rolls.
+Unfurled, these sheaths revealed the blueprints don Luis had fastidiously drafted to guide construction of the histories he penned inside the Borgesian bastille he'd built.

-I have here immodestly indexed bibliographies to my publications with photos I snapped, on that unearthly October day, within and around don Luis's tower.
+On this site, I have immodestly indexed bibliographies to my publications with photos I snapped, on that unearthly October day, within and around don Luis's tower.
 Among the essays is one I wrote generated by my Zamora presentation and published by the Colegio de Michoacán.
-It respectfully took González's famous biography of San José de Gracia as its point of departure from where to interpret research from which my documentary, Our Neighborhood, has grown.
+It respectfully took González's famous biography of San José de Gracia as its point of departure for contemplating research from which a documentary of mine, Our Neighborhood, has grown.